denniskuijs/openremote/docs/guides/ebs-volume-implementation.md

 VOLUME=$(aws ec2 attach-volume --device $DEVICE_NAME --instance-id $INSTANCE_ID --volume-id $VOLUME_ID --output text $ACCOUNT_PROFILE 2>/dev/null)
 ```

-Rightafter, the status of the volume will be retrieved to check if the volume is attached successfully.
-When this is not the case, the script waits for 30 seconds before retrying.
+Immediately after, the status of the volume is retrieved to check if it has been successfully attached.
+If the volume is not attached, the script waits for 30 seconds before retrying.

 ```